orlinbox/fe-theme/README.md

 ## Version history

-* 3.0.0 - npm as a build tool
+* 3.0.0 - npm as a build tool, instead of Grunt
-* 2.0.0 - added foundation (grid only)
+* 2.0.0 - added Zurb Foundation v6.3.0 (grid only)
 * 1.0.0 - cloned from FFW theme and removed Susy
 * 0.1.6 - added default print styles
 * 0.1.5 - added "ellipsis" class and extend (for single line)